Todd Watkins: Arizona Cardinals

 After finishing his college career, Watkins pursued a career in professional football.
 For many NFL teams, he was an intriguing prospect.
-He possessed the physical tools needed to have success in the pros: great size (6-foot-3) and strength (325-pound bench press) combined with terrific speed (4.28 seconds in the 40-yard dash).
+He possessed the physical tools needed to have success in the pros, such as strength (325-pound bench press).
 He also showed an ability to out-leap defenders and make difficult catches.
 However, during his senior season, Watkins had dropped several wide-open passes and fumbled the ball a few times during important games.
-His stock declined sharply before the 2006 NFL Draft; he was eventually chosen in the seventh round (218th pick overall) by the Arizona Cardinals.
+His stock declined sharply before the 2006 NFL draft; he was eventually chosen in the seventh round (218th pick overall) by the Arizona Cardinals.
 He spent most of his rookie season on the Cardinals’ practice squad.

 Atlanta Falcons

 In September 2007, he was added to the Atlanta Falcons practice squad after being cut by the Arizona Cardinals following week 4 of preseason.

 Oakland Raiders

 In the 2008 off-season, the Oakland Raiders claimed him off waivers.
 Watkins was released in September 2010.